RNA-Seq Differential Gene Expression: Basic Tutorial¶

 More information about the Tuxedo protocol can be found here.

-Section 1: Preparation [15 min]
+Section 1: Preparation [15 min]¶

-1. Register as a new user in Galaxy if you don’t already have an account (what is Galaxy?)
+1. Register as a new user in Galaxy if you don’t already have an account (what is Galaxy?)¶

-1. Open a browser and go to a Galaxy server.
-This can either be your personal GVL server you started previously, the public Galaxy Tutorial server or the public Galaxy Australia.
+- Open a browser and go to a Galaxy server.
+This can either be your

-2. Register as a new user by clicking User > Register on the top dark-grey bar.
+Recommended browsers include Firefox and Chrome.
+Internet Explorer is not supported. - Register as a new user by clicking User > Register on the top dark-grey bar.
 Alternatively, if you already have an account, login by clicking User > Login.

-2. Import the RNA-seq data for the workshop.
+2. Import the RNA-seq data for the workshop.¶

 If you are using the public Galaxy Tutorial server or Galaxy Melbourne server, you can import the data directly from Galaxy.
 You can do this by going to Shared Data > Published Histories on the top toolbar, and selecting the history called RNA-Seq_Basic_Sec_1.
 Then click on “Import History” on the top right and “start using this history” to switch to the newly imported history.